 A slicer software setting that can be activated to instruct an FDM printer to print a single outer layer filament in the shape of the desired object.
 Vase mode prints must have one open end (like a vase).

-Volatile Organic Carbon, VOCs are produced when filament is heated and extruded.
+Volatile Organic Compounds, VOCs are produced when filament is heated and extruded.
 Some potential VOCs include ammonia, benzene, and phenol.
 At high enough concentrations, inhaling these fumes can cause serve illness in humans.
 Proper ventilation and consideration of materials used in 3D printing will assist is limiting your exposure to VOCs.